flyIchtus/score_crawl/README.md

 Score Crawl is intended to automatize scores for the GAN-AROME configurations

+It uses the metrics contained in metrics4arome

 The executable script is metric_tests_exec.py